GabeScott/standard-works-vault/General Conference/2017 October - Apart, but Still One.md

 Some start criticizing and becoming divided from Church leaders and members for things that are so small.

 Such was the case of a man called Simonds Ryder, who became a member of the Church in 1831.
-After reading a revelation that pertained to him, he was perplexed to see that his name was misspelled Rider, with the letter i instead of with the letter y.
-His reaction to this event contributed to his questioning the prophet and eventually led to persecuting Joseph and falling away from the Church.
+After reading a revelation that pertained to him, he was perplexed to see that his name was misspelled *Rider,* with the letter *i* instead of with the letter *y.* His reaction to this event contributed to his questioning the prophet and eventually led to persecuting Joseph and falling away from the Church.[^3]

 It is also likely that we will all experience some correction from our ecclesiastical leaders, which will be a test of how united we are with them.